WLOGSolutions/RSuite-examples/MalariaClassifier/README.md

 1. `splitAndSave` function, where we specify the number of samples using config file.
 The dataset is split and saved under a chosen folder path.

+2. `getTrainingImages` to generate training samples in a proper form

-2. `getLabelledImages` called twice - to generate training and validation samples in a proper form.
+3. `getLabelledImages` to generate validation samples in a proper form.

-3. `createModel` and `trainModel` functions to obtain a trained model.
+4. `createModel` and `trainModel` functions to obtain a trained model.

-4. `getSessionId` and `saveModel` to save the trained model in our "Models" folder under a name "model + session_id"
+5. `getSessionId` and `saveModel` to save the trained model in our "Models" folder under a name "model + session_id"

 After running the whole masterscript, we should obtain a trained model, saved on our disk.